-Drought - June 2014
+Drought - Annual 2014

 NCDC transitioned to the nClimDiv dataset on Thursday, March 13, 2014.
 This was coincident with the release of the February 2014 monthly monitoring report.
 For details on this transition, please visit our public FTP site and our U.S. Climate Divisional Database site.